This is part one of a three-part series on building reliable embedded systems.

 - Developing PAYG Embedded Software Modules with Unit Testing

-Angaza creates technologies that allow businesses to offer life-changing products to anyone, anywhere.
+Angaza creates technologies that allow businesses to offer life-changing products like solar home systems, clean cookstoves, solar water pumps, and more to anyone, anywhere.
 With over 1 billion people off-grid, Angaza’s Pay-As-You-Go (PAYG) solution for solar and other life-changing device distributors and manufacturers reduces the customer’s up-front costs and scales businesses.

 At Angaza, one of our five core values is “Deserve Their Trust,” which practically translates into placing a high value on delivering reliable solutions.
 Given that the Angaza PAYG embedded platform ships on hundreds of thousands of devices, any failure of the PAYG subsystem becomes an unacceptable problem at scale.
 Concretely, this means that functionally testing a handful of devices for ‘proper operation’ is valuable but insufficient — we need to design and test at a deeper level, finding and preventing even the low-probability, hard-to-test sorts of errors that often crop up in systems that interact with the physical world.
 Unlike many ‘commodity’ IoT products sold in the developed world, PAYG products often provide a critical service, such as primary lighting, irrigation, or refrigeration.
 If these devices fail to work, the practical consequences are relatively high.